rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### :x: All consumers without a DLQ lose the message

-:warning: After retrying a number of times, the message is rejected and the broker drops it.
+:warning: After retrying a number of times, the message is rejected and the broker drops it unless the queue is configured with a DLQ.

 1. Launch the producer.
   ```bash
   fire-and-forget-producer/run.sh
   ```
-2. Launch the durable consumer that fails tradeId `3` three times.
-But SCS retries at most 3 times before rejecting it.
+2. Launch the durable consumer which is going to fail 3 times the tradeId `3`.
+SCS is configured to retry at most 3 times before rejecting it.
   ```bash
   durable-consumer/run.sh --chaos.tradeId=3 --chaos.maxFailTimes=3
   ```